 One of the biggest and most well known is of course Canopy Growth Corp.
 (Nasdaq: CGC).
 Now, Canopy isn’t the largest cannabis company north of the border.
 That honor goes to the company born from the merger between Aphria (Nasdaq: APHA) and Tilray (Nasdaq: TLRY).

 But Aphria has been underperforming of late.
 And that’s dragged down Tilray’s overall stock price.
 In fact, it’s been on a virtual nosedive since the merger was completed.
-The fact of the matter is competition in Canada is fierce.
+The fact of the matter is that competition in Canada is fierce.
 But that’s where Canopy has an advantage…

 Mexico is poised to be the largest legal marijuana market in the world.
 This year, Mexico made it legal to produce cannabis for industrial, medical and recreational use.
 And Canopy has a important ally in Mexico.

-Constellation Brands (NYSE: STZ) owns a large minority stake in the Canopy.
-A couple years ago when Constellation was shelling out major bucks to get in on the marijuana game, it was seen as a mistake by analysts.
+Constellation Brands (NYSE: STZ) owns a large minority stake in Canopy.
+A couple of years ago, when Constellation was shelling out major bucks to get into the marijuana game, this was seen as a mistake by analysts.
 But today, it’s looking like a stroke of genius.

-Unlike the competition that will initially struggle to get a foot in the door in Mexico, Constellation Brands – which makes and distributes Corona beer – will know exactly how to navigate these uncharted waters.
+Unlike the competition, which will struggle to get a foot in the door in Mexico, Constellation Brands – which makes and distributes Corona beer – will know exactly how to navigate these uncharted waters.